SOME-1HING/ShikimoriBot/README.md

 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)!]

-A modular Telegram Group Management bot, can be found on telegram as [Shikimori](https://t.me/Rose_Izumi_bot).
+A modular Telegram Group Management bot, can be found on telegram as [Rose Izumi](https://t.me/Rose_Izumi_bot).

 The Support group can be reached out to at [Support](https://t.me/estanimes), where you can ask for help about Shikimori Bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.